 Straight forward, no nonsense advice.

-After finances and your people, your contracts are probably your business’s most important assets.
+After handling your finances and staff, commercial contracts are probably your business’s most important asset.

-No matter your organisation, the terms and conditions on which you acquire or sell goods and services are crucial, particularly if they are long term arrangements.
-Your business will need contracts for a wide range of purposes, including a distributorship or agency contract, or a joint venture or co-operation agreement, or the contracts under which you access and use IT.
+No matter your organisation, the terms and conditions in which you acquire or sell goods and services are crucial, particularly if they are long-term arrangements.
+Your business will need contracts for various purposes, including a distributorship or agency contract, a joint venture or cooperation agreement, or the contracts under which you access and use IT.

 - Technology contracts (engineering and IT)